Cyphershadow24ar/Leet-Code/README.md

 77. (1751) Maximum Number of Events That Can Be Attended II
 76. (1792) Maximum Average Pass Ratio
 75. (1865) Finding Pairs With a Certain Sum
+76. (1877) Minimize Maximum Pair Sum in Array
-76. (1895) Largest Magic Square
+77. (1895) Largest Magic Square
-77. (1900) The Earliest and Latest Rounds Where Players Compete
+78. (1900) The Earliest and Latest Rounds Where Players Compete
-78. (1925) Count Square Sum Triples
+79. (1925) Count Square Sum Triples
-79. (1935) Maximum Number of Words You Can Type
+80. (1935) Maximum Number of Words You Can Type
-80. (1948) Delete Duplicate Folders in System
+81. (1948) Delete Duplicate Folders in System
-81. (1957) Delete Characters to Make Fancy String
+82. (1957) Delete Characters to Make Fancy String
-82. (1970) Last Day Where you can still Cross
+83. (1970) Last Day Where you can still Cross
-83. (1975) Maximum Matrix Sum
+84. (1975) Maximum Matrix Sum
-84. (2011) Final Value of Variable After Performing Operations
+85. (2011) Final Value of Variable After Performing Operations
 74. (2043) Simple Bank System
 75. (2048) Next Greater Numerically Balanced Number
 76. (2054) Two Best Non-Overlapping Events